Task details

 to after successful authentication.
 Click the copy icon (

 ) to copy it.
-A callback URL is used for Generic OAuth2 Authorization code flow policies that use a callback URL as part of the OAuth flow.
+A Callback URL is used for Generic OAuth2 Authorization code flow policies that use a Callback URL as part of the OAuth flow.

 - Execution Status